|

 just below Cunningham’s Mills upon which wagons, horses etc—passed.
 I saw [Generals] Longstreet, [Charles W.]

-Fields, Ransom, Bushrod Johnston [Johnson], [George T.] Anderson, [Joseph B.] Kershaw, [Micah] Jenkins, [Simon B.] Buckner, [Archibald] Gracie, etc. with a score of Cols & who have & will distinguish
+Fields, Ransom, Bushrod Johnston [Johnson], [George T.] Anderson, [Joseph B.] Kershaw, [Micah] Jenkins, [Simon B.] Buckner, [Archibald] Gracie, etc. with a

-the cavalry are to be drawn back behind this point.
+country is to be given up again.
+Even the cavalry are to be drawn back behind this point.
 Crow, The Justness of Our Cause, 83-5.

 Apr.
 1 & 2